 To add an override in the mobile app, open the Who is on-call? screen and tap on Override shift on the shift you want to override.

-If an incident occurs during a time with no coverage in your schedule, then the incident will be escalated immediately to the next escalation level, without waiting for the escalation timeout.
+If an alert occurs during a time with no coverage in your schedule, then the alert will be escalated immediately to the next escalation level, without waiting for the escalation timeout.
 If no one is on-call on the entire escalation policy, no one will be notified.